 In patients with urinary infections, excessive amounts of water are recommended.

 Some patients have very high vomiting thanks to a kidney infection.
 They also got to tend a bottle of glucose by hospitalization.
 Take appropriate medicine to scale back fever and pain.
 Use a hot pad to scale back pain.
 As far as possible, avoid alcohol, smoking, and oil-chili food, because they irritate the bladder. it’s important to follow all preventive measures for urethral infection.

 Treatment by medicine:

 Patients with bladder infection problems are usually treated with clotrimazole cephalosporine or quinolones.
 These medicines are usually given for seven days.

-Patients who have a really severe kidney infection (acute pyelonephritis) are initially given antibiotics by injection.
-Commonly injections of cephalosporin, quinolones, aminoglycosides group are utilized in this treatment.
+Patients who have a severe kidney infection (acute pyelonephritis) are initially given antibiotics by injection.
+Commonly injections of cephalosporin, quinolones, and aminoglycosides group are utilized in this treatment.
 With the assistance of urine culture reports, simpler medicines and injections are selected.
 Despite the development of health, this treatment is taken for 14 days.